Find and fix writing mistakes instantly

 - Can you check whether the front door is locked?

 You (the subject) should check (the verb) the front door (the direct object) to determine if it’s locked.

-Did you accurately locate the subject, direct object, and action word?
+Did you accurately locate the subject, direct object, and action verb?
+Still asking what is an action verb or need help creating a list of action verbs?
+There’s still more information below.
 If you need more help with the transitive form, click site.

 What is an Action Verb?: Defining the Intransitive

 Whereas a transitive word requires a direct object, an intransitive word does not.
 That’s because these action verbs describe what the subject of a sentence does to itself.
 Thus, it does not act upon a direct object.
-Here are some examples:
+Here are some intransitive action verb examples:

 - I can’t stop crying.